applejag/helm-2n3-completions/README.md

 ## Force refresh completions cache

-If you update your Helm binaries then the completions will most probably be out of date as the `helm-2n3-completions.plugin.zsh` script caches the completions.
+If you update your Helm binaries or installed a plugin then the completions will most probably be out of date as the `helm-2n3-completions.plugin.zsh` script caches the completions.

 Clean the cache by removing the respective Helm completions file: